 How to Increase Mobile App Engagement - Complete Guide

-Sometimes the present-day world seems to be conventionally divided into three categories (which, of course, can be mixed): those who use mobile applications; those who develop them; and those who earn on them!
+Sometimes the present-day world seems to be conventionally divided into three categories (which, of course, can be mixed): those who use mobile applications; those who develop them; and those who earn from them!
 And if you belong to the latter group (or wish to belong to) our article will be useful to you.

-In previous blog pieces, we’ve discussed in detail different ways of improving the mobile app efficiency: how much money you can make with an app; how to reduce app development cost; how to get your mobile app conversion rate to grow.
+In previous blog pieces, we’ve discussed in detail different ways of improving mobile app efficiency: how much money you can make with an app; how to reduce app development cost; how to get your mobile app conversion rate to grow.
 Now you had better spare the time to consider another important issue: how to increase mobile app engagement?
 And first of all, we need to understand what it is and why we need to increase it, to begin with.